We respect user's rights to privacy and will protect it when visiting the U.S. Africa Command website.

 For more information or for comments and concerns on our privacy practices, please contact the U.S. Africa Command Privacy Office at: (coming soon).

-To learn more about the U.S. Africa Command Privacy Program visit:
+Learn more about the U.S. Africa Command Privacy Program: